 If you've nearly perfected an innovation or business process that would revolutionize technology procurement or you've thought about starting your own business, this is your chance to get advice from experts.
 Participating in the Innovation Shark Tank is a great way to hear from experienced entreprenuers and other business professionals as well as to gain visibility through the ongoing webcast on TV Worldwide.

 AFCEA International is sponsoring three Innovation Shark Tank events where companies can pitch their capabilities to a panel of government and nongovernment technology experts.
 Topics can range from artificial intelligence to digital transformation to cybersecurity to any great idea.

-Each AFCEA International event features five companies that each have five minutes to pitch their ideas.
+Each AFCEA International event features six companies that each have five minutes to pitch their ideas.
 One winner from each event will compete at the AFCEA Small Business Innovation Summit on July 26, 2018.